APES**T: HEAVEN & EARTH

 Journal of Popular Music Studies, Volume 30, Number 4, pp. 1–58, University of California Press.

-Daniel Oore, “APESH**T, Heaven & Earth: Mythic Structures in Time and Space,” contribution to federated project on “APES**T, The Carters” w/: Carol Vernallis (Stanford), Dale Chapman (Bates), Gabriel Ellis (Stanford), Kyra Gaunt (Albany), Jason King (NYU), Gabrielle Lochard (UC Berkley), Eric Lyon (Virginia Tech), Maeve Sterbenz (Columbia), Journal of Popular Music Studies, Volume 30, Number 4, pp. 1–58, University of California Press.
+Daniel Oore, “APESH**T, Heaven & Earth: Mythic Structures in Time and Space,” contribution to federated project on “APES**T, The Carters” w/: Carol Vernallis (Stanford), Dale Chapman (Bates), Gabriel Ellis (Stanford), Kyra Gaunt (SUNY, Albany), Jason King (NYU), Gabrielle Lochard (UC Berkley), Eric Lyon (Virginia Tech), Maeve Sterbenz (Columbia), Journal of Popular Music Studies, Volume 30, Number 4, pp. 1–58, University of California Press.

 What mythic structures and stories are invoked in APES**T?
 How are these structures and stories invoked through temporal interactions among the music video’s auditory, visual, and kinesthetic elements?

 In the beginning God created the heavens and the earth.
 Now the earth was formless… darkness …and the Spirit… hovering… And God said “Let there be light.”

 Hear the clashing timing of the classic French police sirens and church bells.
 Feel the tension in their asynchrony (128 bpm against 22 bpm shifting to 32 bpm, all with different start points).

 Who plays who —the good or the bad, the sacred or the corrupt— in this temporal symbol of the endless chase between chaos and order?

 Now the sound of footsteps walking in yet another tempo.